Spider-Man's 5 best Marvel Cinematic Universe moments

 Does Spidey's suit come in a mourning version?
-On Thursday, Sony Pictures chairman and CEO Tony Vinciquerra said that, "for the moment the door is closed" as far as Spider-Man returning to the Marvel Cinematic Universe.
+On Thursday, Sony Pictures chairman and CEO Tony Vinciquerra said that, "for the moment the door is closed" as far as Spider-Man returning to the Marvel Cinematic Universe and we're struggling to come to terms with the news.

 A deal between Sony, which owns Spidey's movie rights, and Disney-owned Marvel Studios, allowed Tom Holland to play Spider-Man in three Marvel Studios movies in addition to stand-alone films for Sony that featured various Marvel characters.